Daniel Caspary: Recognition

 In a ranking of the forty most influential members of the European Parliament, Politico ranked Caspary 16th in May 2016.
 In a renewed ranking published in March 2017, he was ranked 25th.
 In November 2016, the non-governmental organization VoteWatch named Caspary the second-most influential MEP in EU trade policy.

+Personal life

+Caspary lives in Weingarten.
+He is married and has five children.